 - Car Accidents

 - Wrongful Death

 Have You Been Injured on Someone’s Property?

-If you have been injured on someone’s personal or commercial property, contact an injury lawyer immediately to find out if you are eligible to file a personal injury claim.
+If you have been injured on someone’s personal or commercial property, contact one of our Atlanta slip and fall lawyers immediately to find out if you are eligible to file a personal injury claim.
 Property owners are required to maintain their premises.
-This include providing adequate lighting, fixing cracks and holes in sidewalks, ensuring the building is structurally sound, providing sufficient security, and properly storing equipment and supplies.
+This includes providing adequate lighting, fixing cracks and holes in sidewalks, ensuring the building is structurally sound, providing sufficient security, and properly storing equipment and supplies.
 When a landowner’s negligence causes an accident, they can be held accountable for the damages.